 function is executed twice for <Text />

-elements: once for layout on the page wrapping process, and another one after it knows how many pages the document will have.
+elements: once for layout on the page wrapping process, and again after it knows how many pages the document will have.
 Therefore, use it in cases where app performance is not a problem.

 We can also use the render